-In order to book accommodation outside of BIRS, you may contact the Banff Centre reservations office: call 1-800-884-7574 or email email@example.com.
-BIRS can give you a reservation code that, as a BIRS participant, will get you a specially negotiated BIRS rate on your own.
+In order to book accommodation outside of BIRS, you may contact the Banff Centre reservations office: call 1-800-884-7574 or email [email protected].
+You can let the Banff Centre know that you are a BIRS participant, and you will get a specially negotiated BIRS rate on your own.

 Please note that even though you are not staying in Corbett Hall, your meals (Sunday dinner to Friday lunch) are still covered by BIRS for 5-day participants; meals for any accompanying persons will be at their own expense.

-In order to receive these meals, you will need to give individual meal tickets to the supervisor in the main dining room which Brenda Williams, Station Manager, will leave for you in the BIRS 2nd floor lounge (room 5210), Corbett Hall.
+In order to receive these meals, you will need to give individual meal tickets to the supervisor in the main dining room which Linda Jarigina-Sahoo, Station Manager, will leave for you in the BIRS 2nd floor lounge (room 5210), Corbett Hall.
 You can collect these, together with you nametag, when you arrive at BIRS.

 Will I have to share a room during my stay in BIRS accommodation?